Bluci-Runners/Info/README.md

-All files for the webside.
+All info files for the webside.
 You`re not allowed to copy this files.